 What Does the Organization Need to Sell Next?

-Identifying emerging products is straightforward when you automate the collection and correlation of their sales data.
+Identifying emerging products is straightforward when you automate the collection and correlation of sales data.
 In this way, the RPA process can pinpoint what people are purchasing and project where it is in its product lifecycle.
 Your organization can then decide if that product should be the one they produce next.

 How Can Sales Better Push Key Products?